simonkurtz-MSFT/python-openai-loadbalancer/README.md

 1. Initially, [python-aoai.ps1](./python-aoai.ps1) once to ensure it executes correctly.
 1. Run [python-aoai.ps1](./python-aoai.ps1) concurrently in multiple terminals to simulate parallel requests from multiple python workers.

+## Testing

+OpenAI Priority Load Balancer uses `pytest`.
+The test files can be found in the `tests\lib` directory.
+Executing `pytest -v` from the root will show test results.
+Note that these are rudimentary tests still and in the process of being built out further.
+Pull requests for imrprovements are very much appreciated!

 ## Distribution of Requests

 ### Across Different Priorities